CSCfi/c4gh-transit/README.md

 ## Running with the vault server

-The commands below assume that the plugin binary exists at `./vault/plugins/c4ghtransit`

 ### In local environment
 Install vault: https://developer.hashicorp.com/vault/downloads

-Then run a development server with the plugin available
+Then run the script provided to start a vault server with the plugin enabled and configured.

-`VAULT_LOG_LEVEL=DEBUG vault server -dev -dev-plugin-dir=vault/plugins -dev-root-token-id="devroot"`
+    ./dev-tools/vault.sh

 ### With docker Alpine image

+The commands below assume that the plugin binary exists at `./vault/plugins/c4ghtransit`

 ```
 docker run --rm \
     --name=dev-vault \